 Causes for a Reset in an Oil Furnace

-If you know you haven’t run out of oil, then there may be an obstruction in the fuel line.
-Or someone may have closed one of the valves in error.
+If you know you haven’t run out of oil, then there may be an obstruction in the fuel line or someone may have closed one of the valves in error.
 Double-check that all your valves are open before calling an HVAC professional.

 Having Trouble with Your Furnace?
 Ambient Edge Can Help!